lnalborczyk/phd_thesis/README.md

 # Understanding rumination as a form of inner speech: probing the role of motor processes

-An online (and a PDF) version of the thesis is available at: https://www.barelysignificant.com/phd_thesis/
+An online HTLM version of the thesis is available at https://www.barelysignificant.com/phd_thesis/ and a PDF version at https://thesiscommons.org/p6dct/.

 ## Abstract